gatewayd-io/docs/using-gatewayd/observability.md

 ## Metrics

 Metrics are exposed from GatewayD and the plugins in Prometheus format.
-GatewayD collects, relabels and merges Prometheus metrics from all the plugins and exposes them over `http://localhost:9090/metrics` by default, which is [configurable](/using-gatewayd/global-configuration/metrics#configuration-parameters).
+GatewayD has a metrics server and a metrics merger, that collects, relabels and merges Prometheus metrics from all the plugins.
+The metrics server exposes all the metrics over `http://localhost:9090/metrics` by default.
+Metrics server is [configurable](/using-gatewayd/global-configuration/metrics#configuration-parameters) and the configuration parameters of the metrics merger are available via the plugins' [general configuration](/using-gatewayd/plugins-configuration/general-configurations).
 List of built-in metrics are available [here](/using-gatewayd/global-configuration/metrics#built-in-metrics).

 ![Metrics](/assets/prometheus.png)